Enid-Sky/Enid-Sky/README.md

  <p>  I’m a process driven, detail-oriented, self-starter with a passion for Software Development!
 As a strategic implementations engineer, I’m enthusisatic about creating memorable onboarding experiences for clients.
 I also enjoy learning about new technologies, establishing new processes, researching and writing documentation.

 ### Backstory:
-<p>After 9 years in travel technology, I embarked on an epic journey to up my full-stack dev skills.
-I attended Hackbright Academy, a software engineering bootcamp for women in San Francico.
-I am proficient in UX/UI principles, core computer science concepts, and I have created several web application projects.
+<p>After 9 years in travel technology, I embarked on an epic journey to level up my full-stack dev skills.
+I attended Hackbright Academy - a software engineering bootcamp for women in San Francico.
+I am proficient in UX/UI principles, core computer science concepts, and I've created several web application projects.
 As a bootcamp grad, I've demonstrated I'm a quick learner, and I work great under pressure and deadlines.

 <p></p>